Saving Private Brian

 "Saving Private Brian" is the fourth episode of season five of Family Guy, an episode produced for Season 5.
-The episode originally broadcast on November 5, 2006.
+The episode originally broadcast on Fox on November 5, 2006.
 The episode follows Stewie and Brian after they unintentionally join the United States Army, and end up leaving to serve in Iraq, only to return home when the war ends.
 Meanwhile, Chris joins a heavy metal band, and develops an anti-social attitude, which requires Marilyn Manson to intervene.

 The episode was written by Cherry Chevapravatdumrong and directed by Cyndi Tang.
 It received mostly positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 8.45 million homes in its original airing.
 The episode featured guest performances by Gary Cole, Louis Gossett Jr., Juanita Jennings, Phil LaMarr, Samm Levine, Rachael MacFarlane, Denis Martel, Enn Reitel, Stacey Scowley, Fred Tatasciore and Wally Wingert, along with several recurring guest voice actors for the series.